Relativistic Flux Tube Model Predictions from Charmed Mesons to Double-Charmed Baryons: MASS SPECTRUM

+This scheme is particularly convenient because in the limit $m_h\to \infty$ the heavy quark's spin decouples, making $j$ an approximate conserved quantum number (as in heavy quark effective theory).
 We calculate the expectation values of the operators $\mathbf{L}\cdot \mathbf{S}_h$, $\mathbf{L}\cdot \mathbf{S}_l$, $\hat{\mathbf{B}}$, and $\mathbf{S}_h\cdot \mathbf{S}_l$ for specific $(L,J,j)$ configurations corresponding to singly charmed mesons and doubly charmed baryons.
 These computed values are presented in Tables (\ref{table1}) and (\ref{table2}), respectively.
 A detailed derivation of these results is provided in the Appendix for reader new to research in this field.